Swedish Coast Guard

 The Swedish Coast Guard carries out some of its surveillance by air (from its base at Skavsta Airport south-west of Stockholm), and in the winter-time by hovercraft and snowmobiles on the ice-covered waters of the Bothnian Bay from its Luleå station.
 The Coast Guard also has regular maritime duties in Vänern, Europe's third largest lake, operating out of Vänersborg.

+History

+In January 2025, the Swedish Government tasked the Coast Guard and the Swedish Armed Forces with expanding their cooperation to enhance security and surveillance in the Baltic Sea.
+Under the directive, the Coast Guard's role was reconfigured to provide formal support to total defence during periods of heightened alert and war, while maintaining its status as a civilian agency without combat tasks.

+As part of this transition, the agency began arming its personnel and fleet in 2026.
+Coast Guard officers were issued Ak 24 assault rifles and enhanced protective equipment, while patrol vessels were fitted with Ksp 58 machine guns.
+The measure was intended to strengthen the protection of critical subsea infrastructure and address potential threats in the Baltic Sea, such as drone attacks.

 Organization

 Headquarters of the Swedish Coast Guard in Karlskrona.

 The Coast Guard has 26 coastal stations, including an aviation coastal station.
 The stations fall under four regional areas; with the regional headquarters located in Härnösand, Stockholm, Gothenburg, and Karlskrona respectively.
 The four management centers control the daily operational activities.

 The national operational control is co-located with the Swedish Maritime Administration, which is responsible for the Swedish Joint Rescue Co-ordination Centre (JRCC), and the Swedish navy at Kärringberget navalbase in Gothenburg.

 The Coast Guard's central headquarters is located in the historic 17th century naval city of Karlskrona, which is a UNESCO World Heritage Site.

 The total number of Coast Guard employees across the country amounts to around 800.

-Neither Coast Guard ships or officers carry military weapons.
-Instead each officer is equipped with a Glock 17, ASP baton, OC spray and handcuffs.